 You can add multiple users by clicking Add and assigning the appropriate permissions using the steps above.
 You can also customize the permission level by selecting or clearing the check boxes.
 When you edit a predefined permission level such as Owner, the permission level will change to Custom.

-For information about how to use the Exchange Management Shell to assign permissions to a public folder, see Add-PublicFolderClientPermission.
+For information about how to use the Shell to assign permissions to a public folder, see Add-PublicFolderClientPermission.

 Step 4 (Optional): Mail-enable the public folder

-If you want users to send mail to the public folder, you can mail-enable the public folder.
+If you want users to send mail to the public folder, you can mail-enable it.
 This step is optional.
-If you don't mail-enable the public folder, users can post messages to the public folder by dragging into it items from Outlook.
+If you don't mail-enable the public folder, users can post messages to the public folder by dragging items into it from within Outlook.

 In the EAC, navigate to Public folders > Public folders.

 In the list view, select the public folder you want to mail-enable.

 In the details pane, under Mail settings - Disabled, click Enable.